-This week, I published a short video answering 5 questions about the current state of the markets.
+This week, I answered 5 questions about the current state of the markets.

-My regular readers will know that I advocate ignoring the noise and remaining on their long-term investing journey.
+Our regular readers will know that we advocate ignoring the noise and remaining on their long-term investing journey.

 However, I also appreciate this is an extraordinary time, and there are common questions investors are asking about the markets, what might happen next, inflation and DIY investing.